Policies and Procedures

 Toys and Floatation Devices

-• Other Flotations Including Rafts, Rings and Noodles:Β Rafts, inflatable rings and pool flotation devices, including noodles, are permittedΒ in the pool at this time.Β Β (See the note above regarding IRC use of US Coast Guard approved life vests.)
+• Pool flotation devices, such as noodles, are permitted in the pool at this time.
+(See the note above regarding IRC use of US Coast Guard approved life vests.)

 • Small Balls.
-Small soft balls will be permitted for use in the pool.
-As a reminder, any balls, toys or other items left behind after a swim session will be immediately discarded, as we are not permitted to maintain a lost and found.
+Small, soft balls will be permitted for use in the pool.
+As a reminder, any balls, toys or other items left behind after a swim session will be discarded.

-• Squirt Guns and Plastic Water Toys: Squirt guns or squirt toys, tennis balls, anything that is used to skip across the water, and/or hard plastic items (except for diving tubes and rings noted above) and similar items are prohibited in the pool.Β This includes Water Bomb Splash Balls, Water Bomb Soaker Balls, Original Splash Bombs, and similarly marketed pool balls used for throwing, skipping across the pool surface.
+• Squirt Guns and Plastic Water Toys: Squirt guns or squirt toys, tennis balls, anything that is used to skip across the water, and/or hard plastic items (except for diving tubes and rings noted above) and similar items are prohibited in the pool.

-• Kickboards: Kickboards may be used for swimming and floating only.
-Use of kickboards for any other purpose, including hitting, splashing, or throwing is strictly prohibited.
+• Kickboards: Kickboards may be used for exercise and instruction.
+Use of kickboards for any other purpose, including general floatation (not during swimming), hitting, splashing, or throwing is prohibited.
 Pool management may confiscate any kickboard that is being used improperly.

 Diving